bobterhune3/lineupReporter/README.md

 Java 17 Spring Boot web UI for Strat-O-Matic lineup and roster reports.
 Port of the LineupEngine2 C# library.

+This project ported A C# desktop UI and two C# libraries that I had previously written and used cursor AI to port it to a Java Spring Boot with javascript UI.

 ## Requirements

 - Java 17+